 In the mid-17th century, the Italian astronomer Giovanni Battista Riccioli was the most eminent supporter of the Tychonic system.
 In his main treatise, the 1500-page "Almagestum Novum" ("New Almagest"- 1651), he confronted and assessed the pros and cons of the three above-mentioned models in a fair and objective manner (as most historians will agree upon).
 The front cover artwork of his New Almagest shows how Riccioli eventually found the Tychonic model to be 'weightier' than the Copernican model:

-Interestingly, as we may read on Wikipedia, Giovanni Riccioli "is also widely known for discovering the first double star." (in 1650, i.e. about 50 years after Tycho Brahe's death in 1601).
+Interestingly, as we may read at the Wikipedia, Giovanni Riccioli "is also widely known for discovering the first double star" (in 1650, i.e. about 50 years after Tycho Brahe's death in 1601).
 Today, however, astronomy literature credits William Herschel with the primacy of having definitively proven their existence - another 50 years later (around the year 1700).
-In any event, it is beyond dispute that no binary stars were observed before the advent of the telescope.
-So please note that Tycho Brahe was - in his time - wholly unaware of the very existence of binary stars.
+In any event, it is beyond dispute that no binary stars were observed before the advent of the telescope; hence, let it be clear that Tycho Brahe was, in his time, wholly unaware of the very existence of binary stars.

 For most of his life, Tycho Brahe apparently believed that Earth was totally stationary, did not rotate around its axis - and that the stars all revolved around it in unison every 24 hours.
-One can only wonder how Brahe reconciled this belief with, for instance, the slow alternation of our polar stars (as well-documented throughout the ages).
-Eventually however, Brahe’s trusty assistant Longomontanus (in his Astronomia Danica, regarded as “Tycho’s testament”) allowed for Earth’s daily rotation around its axis in what became known as the “semi-Tychonic” system.
+One can only wonder how Brahe reconciled this belief with the individual proper motions of the stars (all stars move very slowly, over time, in all imaginable x-y-z directions) which he must have been aware of.
+Moreover, if the stars all revolved 'in unison' around us every 24 hours, their orbital velocities would be quite unthinkably high!
+Eventually however, as mentioned above, Brahe’s assistant Longomontanus wisely allowed for Earth’s daily rotation around its axis in what became known as the 'semi-Tychonic' system.
 To this day, the accuracy of Longomontanus’ refined version of his master's geo-heliocentric model has never been surpassed:

 Longomontanus, Tycho’s sole disciple, assumed the responsibility and fulfilled both tasks in his voluminous ‘Astronomia Danica’ (1622).
 Regarded as the testament of Tycho, the work was eagerly received in seventeenth-century astronomical literature.
 But unlike Tycho’s, his geo-heliocentric model gave the Earth a daily rotation as in the models of Ursus and Roslin, and which is sometimes called the ‘semi-Tychonic’ system. […] Some historians of science claim Kepler’s 1627 ‘Rudolphine Tables’ based on Tycho Brahe’s observations were more accurate than any previous tables.
 But nobody has ever demonstrated they were more accurate than Longomontanus’s 1622 ‘Danish Astronomy’ tables, also based upon Tycho’s observations.